Boeing 777: Improvement and stretching: -200ER/-300

 Cathay Pacific introduced the stretched -300 variant on May 27, 1998.

 After the baseline model, the 777-200, Boeing developed an increased gross weight variant with greater range and payload capability.
 Initially named 777-200IGW, the 777-200ER first flew on October 7, 1996, received FAA and JAA certification on January 17, 1997, and entered service with British Airways on February 9, 1997.
 Offering greater long-haul performance, the variant became the most widely ordered version of the aircraft through the early 2000s.
 On April 2, 1997, a Malaysia Airlines -200ER named "Super Ranger" broke the great circle "distance without landing" record for an airliner by flying eastward from Boeing Field, Seattle to Kuala Lumpur, a distance of 10823 nmi, in 21 hours and 23 minutes.

 Following the introduction of the -200ER, Boeing turned its attention to a stretched version of the baseline model.
 On October 16, 1997, the 777-300 made its first flight.
 At 242.4 ft in length, the -300 became the longest airliner yet produced (until the A340-600), and had a 20 percent greater overall capacity than the standard length model.
 The -300 was awarded type certification simultaneously from the FAA and JAA on May 4, 1998, and entered service with launch customer Cathay Pacific on May 27, 1998.

 The first generation of Boeing 777 models, the -200, -200ER, and -300 have since been known collectively as the Boeing 777 Classics.
 These three early 777 variants had three engine options ranging from 77,200 to 98000 lbf: General Electric GE90, Pratt & Whitney PW4000, or Rolls-Royce Trent 800.

 Production

 The production process included substantial international content, an unprecedented level of global subcontracting for a Boeing jetliner, later exceeded by the 787.
 International contributors included Mitsubishi Heavy Industries and Kawasaki Heavy Industries (fuselage panels), Fuji Heavy Industries, Ltd. (center wing section), Hawker de Havilland (elevators), and Aerospace Technologies of Australia (rudder).
 An agreement between Boeing and the Japan Aircraft Development Corporation, representing Japanese aerospace contractors, made the latter risk-sharing partners for 20 percent of the entire development program.

-The Boeing Everett Factory was expanded with two new FALs to accommodate 777 production.
+The Boeing Everett Factory was expanded with two new final assembly lines to accommodate 777 production.